thihanmoekyaw/thihanmoekyaw.github.io/about/index.md

 I am Thihan Moe Kyaw!

 I am currently a student studying Master of Science in Industrial Engineering at UIUC.
-I focus more on the pratical implementation of AI systems.
+I focus more on the practical implementation of AI systems.

 ## Education

 I pursued my Bachelor's degree in Industrial Engineering from University of Illinois at Chicago ([UIC](https://www.uic.edu/)).
 I further continued my academic journey at the University of Illinois at Urbana-Champaign ([UIUC](https://illinois.edu)) for my Master of Science in Industrial Engineering.
 For various reasons, I now focus on AI, specifically in natural language processing.
-My formal concentration is in advanced analytics and operations research for my master program.
+My formal concentration is advanced analytics and operations research for my master program.

 ## Work Experience